John Ward (1964)

 After the 1882 season, Ward's contract was sold to the New York Gothams/Giants.
 In his first season with the Giants, he had 16 wins and 13 losses, 121 strikeouts to 31 walks, and a 2.70 ERA in 277.0 innings in 34 games.
 He batted .255 with 97 hits in 88 games.

 In 1884, Ward suffered an arm injury that ended his pitching days.
-He was a center fielder for the rest of the 1884 season but in 1885, he was made their shortstop.
+He was a center fielder for the rest of the 1884 season but in 1885, he became a shortstop.
 In addition to playing for the Giants, Ward was manager of the team in 1884.
 He played in 113 games and he batted .253 that year.
 He also pitched 60.2 innings in 9 games and he had a 3.41 ERA.

 Ward played in 111 games in 1885, and he batted .226 with 101 hits.
 Defensively, he led all NL shortstops in putouts with 167 and in double plays with 36.
 He had a better season in 1886, batting .273 with 134 hits, 17 doubles, and 36 stolen bases in 122 games.
 He again led all NL shortstops in putouts with 191.